SilkRose/Pony/stories/ticking-love/ticking-love.md

 "What if somepony else likes you?"

-"I'm pretty sure we like each other, just need to get it out there."
+"That would be a shame, since I'm only really interested in this one pony."

 *Eight.
 It's me.
 Right?*

-"How can you confirm this?"
+"Are you going to tell them?"

-"I am in the middle of writing my confession down…"
+"I'm in the middle of writing my confession down…"

 *Seven.
 Should I have written a confession, too?*